-There are possibly many different ways in which one can connect the interior grid to the boundary.
-The most obvious and robust way is probably through projecting the Cartesian nodes from the Cartesian front (the "exposed" Cartesian faces collectively form the socalled "Cartesian front") to the geometric entities.
-Before one does the projection, it is appropriate to smooth the Cartesian front so that the "steps" in the Cartesian grid is smoothed out.
-This can be accomplished through the use of a Laplacian smoother.
 The smoothed front is then projected to the geometry according to the minimum distance rule.
-It can be proved mathematically that the projection lines cannot intersect each other.
+It can be proved mathematically that the projection lines cannot intersect each other away from the geometric entity.
 Note that per definition, the geometric entities must support the projection operation, which comes handy now.
-Because the Cartesian front is composed of boundary faces of a "solid region", the front is closed and "water-tight".
-After the front is projected to the boundary geometric entities, a "watertight" surface grid is generated on the boundary.
-By connecting each point on the Cartesian front and the corresponding projected point on the boundary, we obtain a valid computational grid as shown in Figure 4.
+Because the Cartesian front is composed of boundary faces of a 'solid region', the front is closed and 'water-tight'.
+After the front is projected to the boundary geometric entities, a 'water-tight' surface grid is generated on the boundary.
+By connecting each point on the Cartesian front and the corresponding projected point on the boundary, we obtain a valid computational grid as shown in Plate 3(f).
 After the projection, a single layer of prism cells (quadrilateral cells in two dimensions) with arbitrary polygon footprints is generated in three dimensions.
-This single layer can be sub-divided into multiple layers with proper grid clustering near the geometry to resolve the viscous boundary layer if necessary.
+This single layer can be sub-divided into multiple layers with proper grid clustering near the geometry to resolve a viscous boundary layer if necessary.

 The efficiency of the projection operation in three dimensions is critical to the success of the method.
-In a typical application, assume we have a triangulated surface with N triangles, and a Cartesian front with M nodes.
-A brute-force exhaustive search based projection algorithm would take O(MN) operations, which is too expensive even for medium-sized applications.
-Instead an ADT tree29 is used to store the bounding boxes of the triangles.
+In a typical application, we usually have a triangulated surface with N triangles, and a Cartesian front with M nodes.
+A brute-force exhaustive search-based projection algorithm would take O(MN) operations, which is too expensive even for medium-sized applications.
+Instead, an ADT tree [29] is used to record the bounding boxes of the triangles.
 Given a node to project, only triangles close to the node are identified from the tree-based search operation, and are projected to.
-This new algorithm reduces the number of operations from O(MN) to about O(M logN).
-The speed-up for a medium sized problem

-(N = 100,000, M = 100,000) is more than several orders of magnitude.
+This new algorithm reduces the number of operations from O(MN) to about $O(M \log N)$.
+The speed-up for a medium-sized problem ($N = 100\,000$, $M = 100\,000$) can be more than several orders of magnitude.

-A projection based on the minimum distance rule usually misses geometrically important concave features, such as the corner points in Figure 4.
-In order to preserve these features, these features are detected or specified first.
-Then a feature-preservation technique is used to reconnect some of the front nodes to those features.
-This technique is shown in Figure 8.
+A projection based on the minimum distance rule usually misses geometrically important concave features, such as the corner points in Figure 3.
+In order to preserve these features, they must be detected or specified first.
+One criterion is to detect all sharp edges based on the angle between the two faces sharing an edge.
+Then a feature-preservation technique is used to reconnect the front nodes to those features.
+This technique is schematically shown in Figure 6.